-The X3C09F1-20S is a low profile, high performance 20dB directional coupler in a new easy to use, manufacturing friendly surface mount package.
-It is designed for 5G band applications.
-The X3C09F1-20S is designed particularly for balanced power and low noise amplifiers, plus signal distribution and other applications where low insertion loss and tight amplitude and phase balance is required.
-It can be used in high power applications up to 25 watts.
+The XC0900A-05S is a low profile, high performance 5dB directional coupler in a new easy to use, manufacturing friendly surface mount package.
+It is designed for AMPS band applications.
+The XC0900A-05S is designed particularly for non-binary split and combine in high power amplifiers, e.g. used along with a 3dB to get a 3-way, plus other signal distribution applications where low insertion loss is required.
+It can be used in high power applications up to 250 Watts.

-Parts have been subjected to rigorous qualification testing and they are manufactured using materials with coefficients of thermal expansion (CTE) compatible with common substrates such as FR4, G-10, RF-35, RO4003 and polyimide.
-Produced with 6 of 6 RoHS compliant tin immersion finish.
+Parts have been subjected to rigorous qualification testing and they are manufactured using materials with coefficients of thermal expansion (CTE) compatible with common substrates such as FR4, G-10, RF-35, RO4350, and polyimide.
+Available in both 5 of 6 tin lead (XC0900A-05P) and 6 of 6 tin immersion (XC0900A-05S) RoHS compliant finishes.